Bato803/deeplearning.ai/README.md

-# Deep Learning Specialization by on Coursera
+# Deep Learning Specialization on Coursera

 **Deepening understanding of deep learning**